We use affiliate links and may receive a small commission on purchases.

 When Konstantin entered, he was approached by a middle-aged woman wearing a neat white apron, who asked him where he would like to sit.
 Konstantin chose the corner table with a bit of a view and the sun coming through the window.
 The other sunny spot was already occupied by the couple.
 When Konstantin sits down, the woman brought him the menu, which he didn’t really need as he knew exactly what he wanted – a pot of tea.

 Talking about the concept of the pot of tea – Konstantin hardly ever saw anything like that on a menu anywhere else outside Britain.
 And as a tea drinker, he thought that it’s a shame that people don’t do it more often as the British got it right – one small cup of tea, the one that you usually get in the Netherlands or in other parts on continental Europe, just won’t do it.
 You cannot just have one.
 You need more.
 And a pot of tea is a perfect solution for it.

 Having ordered his pot of tea, Konstantin had a chance to look around.
 Besides the woman who severed him, there was another elderly woman, wearing a similar neat white apron.
 She was busy doing something behind a glass display which contained a five selection of most deliciously looking muffins and pastry.
 Looking at them he wished that he would still eat sugar.
 But Konstantin had to stay strong and chased the tempting thoughts away.
 His pot of tea arrived and standing.

 On the way to the River Dee

 Refreshed we started walking to find a place where we could inflate our packrafts and to finally start with our packrafting trip.
-It has been very cold during the night and the gras was still frozen.
-However, the wonderful scenery and sun made us feel excited to start paddling and to get close to the nature.
+It has been very cold during the night and the grass was still frozen.
+However, the wonderful scenery and sun made us feel excited to start paddling and to get close to nature.